 Our rare books may be viewed only in our reading room; they do not circulate.
 To search for a book in our holdings, use GEORGE, Georgetown University Library's online catalog.
 LAU SPCOLL is the location designation for books in Special Collections.

-The Fine Prints Collection can be searched by browsing the list of artists' names or the list of artists and titles online.
+The Fine Prints Collection can be searched by browsing the list of artists and titles online.
 Current and many past exhibitions in the Fairchild Gallery can be browsed for inventory, descriptions and images on the Special Collections Exhibitions webpage.

 For those interested in researching aspects of the University’s history, our Guide to the University Archives can provide a logical starting point.
 Also available are a selection of essays on University history and a sampling from the Archives photographic collection.
 Please note that records from the University Archives do not circulate.
 All published documents housed in the Archives are open for use.
 The following restrictions govern the use of unpublished documents.